adamjparrilla/adamjparrilla.github.io/essays/consistency-in-code.md

 Finally, a major reason to make use of coding standards is when working in a group.
 Its already difficult to communicate when working with others, with the various environments that people may use.
 But when using a standard, you’re able to create a baseline for your code to simplify understanding for everyone.

+## Final Thoughts

+In conclusion, I think that implementing coding standards can provide a huge improvement for everyone.
+The ability to understand and read code is so important in this field, and while it may seem to be a minor thing to follow it will most definitely make a difference in anyone’s code.
+Personally, I never really tried following a specific standard like ESLint, but I do believe that setting a good foundation will only better my coding skills.

 <div class="ui small rounded images">
   <img class="ui image" src="../images/codingStandards.png">
   </div>